ClickCease

 Stage 2: Lease Execution and Move-In

 Drafting the final contract involves including specific clauses for rent amounts and security deposit requirements.
-Digital e-signature workflows allow prospects to finalize the agreement from any device.
+Digital e-signature workflows allow prospects to finalize the agreement remotely from digital devices.
 Move-in inspections document the physical state of the unit before the key handover occurs.
-Collecting the initial funds ensures the resident possesses the financial capacity for the term.
 Clear communication during the phase sets the expectations for the upcoming residency.

 Stage 3: Active Lease Administration

 Daily operations focus on rent collection and the assessment of late fees for missed payments.
-Maintenance requests arrive through portals and require prompt assignment to qualified vendors.
-Monitoring for compliance involves checking for unauthorized pets or smoking violations on the property.
-Consistent communication keeps residents informed about building updates or policy changes.
-The ledger tracks every financial transaction to provide a clear audit trail for the owner.
+Maintenance requests arrive through tenant portals and require prompt assignment to qualified vendors.
+Monitoring for compliance involves checking for unauthorized activities on the property.
+Tenant communication during this phase keeps residents informed about building updates or policy changes and helps ensure a positive tenant experience.

 Stage 4: Lease Renewal or Termination

-Renewal offers arrive sixty to ninety days before the current contract expires to gauge interest.
-Negotiation of new terms includes adjustments to rent prices based on the current market conditions.
-Notice to vacate forms arrive if the resident chooses to move at the end of the term.
+Renewal offers arrive sixty to ninety days before the current contract expires.
+New lease terms can include adjustments to rent prices based on the market conditions, or local rent control laws.
+If a lease renewal is not desired by owner, a notice to vacate should be sent pursuant to local regulations.
 Handling holdover situations requires specific legal steps to regain possession of the unit.
-Proactive outreach reduces the costs associated with vacancy and unit turnover.

 Stage 5: Move-Out and Deposit Reconciliation

 Final inspections occur once the resident removes all personal belongings from the property.
-Damage assessments compare the current state to the original move-in report to justify deductions.
+Damage assessments compare the current state to the original move-in report to justify deductions or withholding of security deposit.
 Security deposit accounting follows strict state deadlines for returning funds to the former resident.
 Final statements itemize all charges for cleaning or repairs to ensure transparency.
 Closing out the file properly prepares the unit for the next marketing cycle.

 Key Documents in Lease Management